allegro/django-bob/README.md

 Features:

-* Bootstrap based layout framework with sidebars, menubars and others.
+* bootstrap based layout framework with sidebars, menubars
-* Integrated icons framework
+* integrated icons framework
-* DataTable widget with CSV export built-in
+* dataTable widget with CSV export built-in
-* AutoComplete widgets
+* autoComplete widgets

 It is primarly used in conjuction with Ralph project, but you can find it usefull as standalone library as well.